golang-design/under-the-hood/book/bibliography.md

 ## scheduler

+- Robert Cooper and Keith Marzullo.
+1991.
+Consistent detection of global predicates.
+In Proceedings of the 1991 ACM/ONR workshop on Parallel and distributed debugging (PADD '91).
+ACM, New York, NY, USA, 167-174.
 - Adve, Sarita V., and Hans-J. Boehm.
 "Memory models: a case for rethinking parallel languages and hardware."
 Communications of the ACM 53.8 (2010): 90-101.
 - Arora, Nimar S., Robert D. Blumofe, and C. Greg Plaxton.
 "Thread scheduling for multiprogrammed multiprocessors."
 Theory of Computing Systems 34.2 (2001): 115-144.
 - Blelloch, Guy E., Phillip B. Gibbons, and Yossi Matias.
 "Provably efficient scheduling for languages with fine-grained parallelism."
 Journal of the ACM (JACM) 46.2 (1999): 281-321.